MathOnco/Mistic/Readme.md

 * Upon successful completion of the previous step, Mistic can be run.
 To run the application, at the command prompt pointing to /code, type
   * ```bokeh serve --port 5098 --show image_tSNE_GUI```
   * This runs a bokeh server locally and will automatically open the interactive dashboard in your browser at http://localhost:5098/image_tSNE_GUI

+## Addtional information

+* Additional details can be found in the paper here: https://www.biorxiv.org/content/10.1101/2021.10.08.463728v1
+* Mistic is also highlighted on Bokeh's user showcase: http://bokeh.org/
+* Code has been published at Zenodo: https://doi.org/10.5281/zenodo.5912169 (Mistic Version v1.0.1)